phaer/nixos-android-builder/docs/docs.md

 All that's left to do, is to sign it and prepare it for Secure Boot.
 The `UKI` is not yet signed, as doing so inside the nix sandbox, might expose the signing keys.
-So the user is asked to copy the built image from the nix store to a writable location and execute `sign-disk-image.sh` on it.
+So the user is asked to copy the built image from the nix store to a writable location and execute `configure-disk-image sign` on it.
-Usage is documented in [user-guide.pdf](user-guide.pdf). `sign-disk-image.sh` manipulates the `vfat` partition inside the disk image directly, in order to:
+Usage is documented in [user-guide.pdf](user-guide.pdf). `configure-disk-image` manipulates the `vfat` partition inside the disk image directly, in order to:

 - **(6)** The `UKI` is copied to a temporary file, signed, and copied back into the `esp` again.
 - **(7)** Secure Boot update bundles (`*.auth` files) are copied to the `esp` to ensure that `ensure-secure-boot-enrollment.service` can find them during boot.